pran-jal/Hackerearth-Solutions/README.md

 # Hackerearth-Solutions
-Solutions for the Problems available on the Website Hackerearth in C/C++
+Solutions for the Problems available on the Website Hackerearth in C/C++ Language.